Fiber Bundle Fault Tolerance of GKP Codes

 which satisfy $UAU^{T} = J_2 \otimes \text{diag}(10, 1)$.
 Physically these two standard forms correspond to distinct decompositions of the logical space into either a 5-dimensional qudit and a qubit or a single 10-dimensional qudit as we discuss in Section~\ref{subsec:gkp_paulis}. \end{example} Fortunately, further restricting the standard form allows one to find a unique form of the Gram matrix, which we show in Appendix~\ref{app:gram_unique_normal_form}. \begin{restatable}{corollary}{FrobeniusStandardForm} (Frobenius standard form) Every symplectically integral lattice has a generator bringing the Gram matrix into standard form

 such that the matrix elements of $\CD$ satisfy $d_n |d_{n-1}| \dots |d_1$.
 Moreover this normal form is unique. \end{restatable} We say a Gram matrix with the property $d_{n}|d_{n-1}|\dots|d_{1}$ (read $d_{n}$ divides $d_{n-1}$ etc.) is in Frobenius standard form.
+The transformed Gram matrix $A = J_{2} \otimes \text{diag}(10, 1)$ of Example~\ref{example:unique_standard_form} is hence in standard form.
 We henceforth refer to the Frobenius standard form value of $D$ as the \textit{type} of a lattice and denote it by $\CD$ in order to distinguish it from the non unique form.

-Equipped with the above results we may determine the moduli space of symplectically integral lattices. \changepage{}{}{}{}{}{-1.1cm}{}{}{-2.2cm} \enlargethispage{1.1cm} \begin{theorem} The moduli space of full rank symplectically integral lattices in $\big(\R^{2n}, J \big)$ is
+Equipped with the above results we may determine the moduli space of symplectically integral lattices. \begin{theorem} The moduli space of full rank symplectically integral lattices in $\big(\R^{2n}, J \big)$ is